[photo of Sun’s rays over the “Hope” stone]

 1. What do “solstice” and “equinox” mean?

-In simplest terms, the two equinoxes (spring/vernal and fall/autumnal) are the times when the number of hours of daylight is equal to the number of hours of night.
-The winter solstice happens when the number of hours of daylight is a minimum for the year; the sunrise and sunset points are farthest south (in northenr hemisphere); and the Sun a noontime is lowest in the sky for the year.
-The summer solstice happens when the number of hours of daylight is maximum; the sunrise and sunset points are farthest north (in northern hemisphere); and the Sun a noontime is highest in the sky for the year.
-See Solar Motion Demonstrator.
+In simplest terms, the two equinoxes (spring/vernal and fall/autumnal) are the two days of the year when duration of daylight equals that of night.
+The winter solstice is when the number of hours of daylight is a minimum for the year, while the summer solstice is when the number of hours of daylight is maximum.
+Winter solstice is also when the sunrise and sunset points are farthest south (northern hemisphere) and the noontime Sun is lowest in the sky for the year; conversely summer solstice is when the sunrise and sunset points are farthest north (northern hemisphere) and the noontime Sun is highest in the sky for the year.
+Solar Motion Demonstrator is a great model for these concepts.

 The word “solstice” comes from the Latin words “sol” (sun) and “stit” (stationary).
 The elevation angle of the Sun at solar noon as well as the sunset and sunrise horizon positions do not change much from day to day around the solstice times.
 By contrast, equinoxes are the times of maximum rate of change of sunset and sunrise horizon positions as well as positions of the Sun at solar noon and number of hours of daylight.